krakxn/dao-template/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-You can check out the [openzeppelin javascript tests](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/e6f26b46fc8015f1b9b09bb85297464069302125/test/governance/extensions/GovernorTimelockControl.test) for a full suite of an example of what is possible.
+You can check out the [OpenZeppelin JavaScript tests](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/e6f26b46fc8015f1b9b09bb85297464069302125/test/governance/extensions/GovernorTimelockControl.test) for a full suite of an example of what is possible.